 - Combine olive oil, minced garlic, soy sauce, water, coconut aminos, and brown sugar in a slow cooker.

-- Add bamboo shoots and flank steak.
+- Add baby corn and bamboo shoots (if using) and flank steak.
 Stir until everything is coated in the sauce.

 - Add three (or however many you like) dried Tien Tsin to add some heat.
 They are super-hot, so please do not touch with your eyes.
 Yes, I realize I just said that.
 You know what I mean.
 And if you don’t, I’m sure I’ll personally nominate you for a Darwin award some day.
 Anyway, I suggest handling them with chopsticks.